Counseling (MA)

 ADMISSIONS FOR MASTER OF ARTS IN COUNSELING

-In accordance with Title VI of the Civil Rights Act and Title IX of the Education Amendments of 1972, the Chair of Counseling and Behavioral Sciences accepts applications for admission from students without regard to ethnicity, race, color, sex, age, disability status, or national origin.
+In accordance with Title VI of the Civil Rights Act and Title IX of the Education Amendments of 1972, the Chair of the Department of Counseling and Behavioral Sciences accepts applications for admission from students without regard to ethnicity, race, color, sex, age, disability status, or national origin.

 - Specialization in Clinical Mental Health Counseling